qdzlug/mexload/loadgen/README.md

 ```

 ## Things to Change
-- The `env` file contains two variables, `THERATE` and `THEDURATION`; these can be adjusted to change the duration of the test.
-Note that affects both POSTS and GETS.
+- The `env` file contains three variables, `THEURL` should be set to the URL of the api server being used for the test, including the port.
+Two additional variables, `THERATE` and `THEDURATION` can be used to adjust the number of api requests made per second and how long the test will last.
-    - Yes, you can use `-e` or `--env` to pass variables on the CLI.
-I just like the cleaner way of using a file.
+- In addition to using the `env` file it is possible to pass variables into the load generator using `-e` or `--env`.
-- The `run.sh` script is ludicrously simple; feel free to adjust that to use some of the more advanced features of `vegeta`.
+- The `run.sh` script is very simple; feel free to adjust that to use some of the more advanced features of `vegeta`. - As it exists, the `run.sh` script tests using POSTs and GETs; the script can be modified and extended as required in order to perform the tests needed for your use case.
-- The URL is hardcoded; for this I apologize but I wasn't in the mood to muck w/ shell quoting today.
-- If you run from different locations (ie, a multi-client load test) you may want to adjsut the index that is used in the `run.sh` script a bit to prevent collisions.
+- If you run from different locations (ie, a multi-client load test) you may want to adjust the index that is used in the `run.sh` script a bit to prevent key collisions.